-examines the period immediately following Kenya's 2007 presidential election which left a shocking trail of atrocities, with over 1,000 people dead and countless thousands left victimised and displaced.
-In response, the International Criminal Court began a series of investigations and trials, promising no impunity for even the highest ranking perpetrators.
-When the country's president and vice-president were implicated in the crimes, the case took on worldwide significance.
-(Springer February 2015).Learn More
+The International Criminal Court and the End of Impunity in Kenya by Lionel Nichols (Tasmania & Lincoln 2008), considers the period immediately following Kenya's 2007 presidential election which left a shocking trail of atrocities, with over 1,000 people dead and countless thousands left victimised and displaced.
+In response, the International Criminal Court began a series of investigations and trials.Learn More

 The Hero's Trail by T.A.
 Barron (Colorado & Balliol 1974) features young people whose character enables them to triumph over great obstacles and to make a genuine difference to our world.
 Combining moving profiles of heroic young people with insightful commentary, T.A.
 Barron eloquently shows that heroes can be lasting inspirations — trail guides on our journeys through life.
 (Puffin, January 2015).Learn More